John Denny: Philadelphia Phillies

-In 1983, Denny enjoyed the best season of his career, going 19–6 with a 2.37 ERA.
+In 1983, Denny enjoyed the best season of his career, going 19–6 with a 2.37 ERA, and winning the National League's Cy Young Award.
 He topped the NL in wins and winning percentage and was second in ERA.
-He also led the Phillies to the NL championship.
-In that year's Cy Young Award voting, he received 20 of 24 first-place votes to win going away.
+He also led the Phillies to the NL East Division championship, with a 6–0 record during their September pennant drive.
+The Phillies were 27–9 in games Denny started, and scored only seven runs (including two shutouts) in the games he lost.
+He was third in all of Major League Baseball with a 7.5 WAR (wins above replacement), behind only Hall of Famers Cal Ripken Jr. and Wade Boggs.
+In that year's NL Cy Young Award voting, he received 20 of 24 first-place votes to win going away.